Maintaining business assets is essential to preserving their functions, avoiding unplanned downtime and prolonging their usable lifespan.

 With the assistance of a computerized maintenance management system, otherwise known as a CMMS, you can do everything from set out an achievable maintenance schedule to automating alerts for when issues arise.

 The latest CMMS packages allow you to reduce the costs of maintenance while increasing the efficiency, and also give you excellent, actionable insights into your past performance so that you can make improvements to processes and policies going forward.
+Programs have become increasingly tailored for industries.
+Facilitron’s work order system, for example, is designed for multi-property facility managers at school districts, universities, and churches.

 Consider how maintenance is coordinated